-- UNHCR is closely working with partners and Regional Education Bureaux (REB) on school reopening.
-Most of the schools in the camps have been reopened except those in the Tigray region, where learning has been interrupted.
-In this region, 42% (over 15,000) of the refugee children that were enrolled before the COVID-19 pandemic are now out of school.
-Both the conflict and COVID-19 are thus expected to have dire consequences on access to education, as well as to raise psychosocial and protection concerns due to anticipated further displacement and the impossibility to access the learning environments. - At a national level, a task team of experts from the REB or Woreda Education offices and Regional Health Bureau provides guidance to reopen schools.
-Meeting the minimum guidelines set by the Ministry of Education to minimize coronavirus risks remains a challenge for the majority of schools.
+- Thousands of refugee students sat for the grade 8 regional examination except those in camps in the Tigray Region where over 15,000 students remain out of school due to the conflict.
+UNHCR is working with ARRA and other pertinent partners to prepare grade 12 students for the national examination which is expected to be administered early this year. - In the Tigray Region, the conflict is expected to aggravate the dire situation created by the COVID-19 pandemic on refugees' access to education by creating further displacement and raising psychosocial and protection concerns, limiting access to learning. - Following the extended closures due to COVID-19, all the schools in the refugee camps, except those in Tigray, have reopened with an attempt to put in place COCID-19 precautionary measures.
+However, meeting the minimum guidelines set by the Ministry of Education to curb the spread of coronavirus in the schools remains a challenge for most schools.
 Shift systems and alternate learning are being used as a temporary measure to maximize the use of available resources.
-However, over 60% of all refugee schools in Ethiopia do not fulfil standards of safe learning environments.
-Schools lack minimum basic facilities, including furniture, water, appropriate sanitation facilities, ventilated classrooms, separate latrines for girls and boys and have inadequate functional handwashing facilities. permanent classrooms are dilapidated, while some temporary facilities are not conducive for
+Despite the good efforts, over 60% of all refugee schools in Ethiopia do not meet the standards of safe learning environments.
+Schools lack minimum basic facilities, including furniture, water, appropriate sanitation facilities, ventilation, separate latrines for girls and boys and have inadequate functional handwashing facilities.
+Some classrooms are dilapidated while some temporary facilities are not conducive for learning.